qi-yuchen/Martingale_R_learner/README.md

 For each simulation replicate, the code:

 1. generates one training dataset under a specified data-generating mechanism
-2. generates or reuses a fixed independent test dataset
+2. generates a fixed independent test dataset
 3. fits the Martingale R-learner and benchmark learners
 4. evaluates performance by mean squared error on the test dataset